 For professional athletes and even school sports players, athletic injuries are just a part of the game.
 Sprains, strains, tears, and other injuries are common, and may sideline a player for a time.
 Other injuries can become chronic and threaten a career.
-Consider the following two examples of common sports injuries and the impact they can have.
+Consider the following two examples of common athletic injuries and the impact they can have.
 Then we will consider a natural way to get relief from these common sports injuries that may also be able to boost your game in general.

 Sciatica is caused by irritation of the sciatic nerve, the largest nerve in the body.
 It stems from the lower part of the spine with four roots connecting it to the spinal cord.
 Then the nerve branches into two and continues down both legs.
 As a result, symptoms can be felt in the lower back, hips, buttocks, and legs.
 While pain is usually unilateral, it can still be debilitating for athlete.